What is the Best Robo Advisor?

 Robo advisors are becoming one of the fastest growing products within the investment landscape but what exactly are they, and what benefits do they hold for an investor in today’s marketplace?

-At their core, Robo Advisors are an online wealth management tool that use bespoke algorithms to construct, manage, and optimize an investment portfolio at a fraction of the cost of a traditional advisor.
+At its core, a robo advisor is an automated online financial advisor that uses algorithms to automatically allocate, construct, manage, and optimize an investment portfolio at a fraction of the cost of a traditional advisor.

 This low cost, high impact approach to investing has proved immensely popular with investors, and overall assets under management within the robo investing space are forecast to reach $2 trillion by the year 2020 according to a recent report by consultancy group A.T Kearney.
 Such a rapid jump in assets under management suggest that robo advisors are getting something right and in the following guide we will put some of the major features of this new way of investing through the paces, and shed some light on what these new kids on the block have to offer.